 The value of the Renminbi against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
 The conversion of Renminbi into foreign currencies, including U.S. dollars, has been based on rates set by the People's Bank of China.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the Renminbi to the U.S. dollar.
 Under the revised policy, the Renminbi is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 This change in policy resulted in a more than 20% appreciation of the Renminbi against the U.S. dollar in the following three years.
 Since July 2008, however, the Renminbi has traded within a narrow range against the U.S. dollar.
-As a consequence, the Renminbi has fluctuated significantly since July 2008 against other freely traded currencies, in tandem with the U.S. dollar.
 On June 19, 2010, the People's Bank of China announced that it will allow a more flexible exchange rate for Renminbi without mentioning specific policy changes, although it ruled out any large-scale appreciation.
 It is difficult to predict how long the current situation may last and when and how Renminbi exchange rates may change going forward.
 To the extent that we need to convert U.S. dollars we receive from this offering into Renminbi for our operations, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we receive from the conversion.
 Conversely, if we decide to convert Renminbi into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar against the Renminbi would have a negative effect on the U.S. dollar amounts available to us.